Meet Our Team

 Deeply committed to school choice, family values, and pro-life causes, Rachel honed her skills in video production and photography as a media intern at a Catholic summer camp nestled in the Rocky Mountains.
 She also gained valuable experience managing social media.
 Rachel thoroughly enjoyed connecting with her fellow staff, the campers, and getting to know their families, bonds she cherishes and continues to foster.
 In her free time, Rachel enjoys hiking, running, reading, painting, and playing piano.
 A frequent volunteer with her parish’s youth ministry program, she also loves to watch sunsets and, best of all, hang out with family and friends.

-Lauren Husmann joined the Clare Boothe Luce Center as the Program Officer in September of 2023.
+Lauren Husmann joined the Clare Boothe Luce Center as the Program Assistant in September of 2023.
 She graduated with a Bachelor of Science in Human Development with minors in Spanish and Psychology from Virginia Tech, where she was a leader in a student ministry and community service.

 Lauren completed a successful internship in event coordination at Virginia Tech’s school of construction and implemented a schoolwide reading program as an intern in an elementary school.
 During her time in public schools, she developed a passion for conservative values like school choice and the importance of free speech.
 Lauren is especially enthusiastic about encouraging young women to stand up for family values.